atovpeko/docs/getting-started/test-drive-timescale-features.md

 1.  **Have a quick look at your data**

+    You query hypertables in exactly the same way as you would a relational PostgreSQL table.
     Use one of the following SQL editors to run a query and see the data you uploaded:
     - **Data mode**:  write queries, visualize data, and share your results in [$CONSOLE][portal-data-mode] for all your $SERVICE_LONGs.
     - **SQL editor**: write, fix, and organize SQL faster and more accurately in [$CONSOLE][portal-ops-mode] for a $SERVICE_LONG.